markdessain/bridge/academy/emails/2018-03-19-weekly_reminder.md

 Hello Everyone,

-There has been UEFA Champions League football matches on the TVs upstairs over the past few weeks but I had confimration that there will be **no games** showing this week.
+There has been UEFA Champions League football matches on the TVs upstairs over the past few weeks but I had confirmation that there will be **no games** showing this week.

 ####  Walmer Castle Bridge Group Reminder